oiivantsov/transport-streaming-lakehouse/README.md

 * **Financial services and fintech** – streaming transactions, fraud detection, and real-time risk monitoring on high-volume event streams.
 * **Telecom and streaming providers** – handling continuous event streams such as usage data, sessions, or content delivery metrics.

-By relying on **fully open-source technologies** (Kafka, Spark, Delta, Trino, Prometheus, Grafana), this architecture avoids vendor lock-in while staying flexible enough to evolve into a production-ready enterprise solution.
+By relying on fully open-source technologies, this architecture stays flexible enough to evolve into a production-ready enterprise solution.

 ---